mig82/kronin/README.md

 ## Disclaimer

 Krōnin is meant as a community project.
-It is **Not** part of the Kony Platform and it's not supported by Kony Inc. in any way.
+It is **Not** part of the Kony Platform and it's not supported by Kony Inc. in any way — Hence the *Rōnin* bit ;)

 ## Contribute